Our doctoral programme:

-In advance of your application, you should contact our Academic Director, Dr Christoph Schneider (e-mail: email@example.com) with an initial research proposal.
-Also you should indicate which potential supervisor you would like to work with on your research.
+In advance of your application, you should contact our Director of Research, Dr Razvan Porumb (e-mail: email@example.com) with an initial research proposal.
+Also, you should indicate which potential supervisor you would like to work with on your research.

 Primary research supervisors:

 Dr Lee accepts proposals for PhD projects on the following topics: Ethiopian Orthodox Christianity, the interaction between Orthodox and other Christian expressions in Ethiopia and worldwide, traditional bible interpretation in Ethiopic and Syriac traditions, the Jewish Matrix and the relationship between Second Temple Judaism and early Christianity, the influence of Second Temple texts such as 1Enoch on the New Testament and early Christian thought.

 Dr Razvan Porumb – Director of Research / Vice-Principal

 Dr Porumb accepts proposals for PhD projects in Ecumenism and Ecumenical Theology, Practical and Pastoral Theology, Christian spirituality, Theology and Literature.

 I am supervising PhD theses in Systematic and Philosophical Theology: